zakk-h/vlp/src/info/parkintro.md

 - Very Steep
 - 0.5 Miles (including all segments)
 The trail takes you next to the water and down to Meditation Point.

-The Meditation Point Trail is strongly recommended for casual walkers.
+For casual walkers, the Meditation Point trail is recommended instead.
 </details>

 <details>